AhmedMo1242/PPE_Det/README.md

 - The NCNN backend provides a significant reduction in inference latency, especially for YOLOv5n and YOLOv8n.
 - Inference latency is not significantly affected by camera distance.

+---
+## Running the Experiment

+To reproduce the results of this project, there are two available methods:
+1. **YOLO Versions:** Located inside the directory `/code/yolo_versions`.
+2. **Non-YOLO Versions:** Located inside the directory `/code/non_yolo_versions`.

+Please refer to the respective directories for detailed instructions and implementation.

+---

+This work is submitted to the ISBcom 2025 conference.
+The authors with equal contribution are:

+- Abdelaziz Essam
+- Ahmed Yasser
+- Ahmed Hassan

+The project was conducted under the supervision of **Prof. Walid Gomaa** at the Computer Science Engineering (CSE) Department, Egypt Japan University of Science and Technology (EJUST).